makarand-thakare/eye-need-a-break/README.md

 # Eye Need A Break

-App to take break between your continuous work.
+Take break between your continuous work.